fablabbcn/smartcitizen-data/hardware/README.md

 # Hardware description

 Below is the explanation of hardware description in pseudo-json format.
+Each hardware now is a json, in order to have an url for each:

 ```
-{"SCTEST":
 {
     "1":
         {
             # Date from